yohai7700/llm-identifiability-explainability/README.md

-# LLM Identifiability Explainability
+# Detection of LLM-generated Text - Natural Language Processing, Tel Aviv University, Spring 2024

-This project consists of designing a model for detecting llm-generated text by transforming existing text datasets via llm tasks and fine-tuning a pretrained llm for sequence classification.
+This project consists of designing a model for detecting llm-generated text by transforming existing text datasets via llm tasks and fine-tuning a pretrained llm for sequence classification, and was done as part of the Natural Language Processing course at Tel Aviv University, Spring 2024, under the instruction of Maor Ivgi.

 ## Environment Setup
 1. [Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)